UK sports minister resigns in protest at gambling reform 'delay'

 “She poured her heart and soul into a significant review of these destructive machines, faced down a systematic lobbying attempt by the gambling industry and took the right decision for those suffering from problem gambling, their families and communities,” said Labour’s culture spokesman Tom Watson.

-Earlier, the government said the reform had not been delayed and that its implementation was timed to coincide with other tax increases to ensure that there was no public finance shortfall.
+Earlier, the government said implementation of the reform was timed to coincide with other tax increases to ensure that there was no public finance shortfall.
 It also said the industry needed time to adjust.

-“There is no delay in bringing this in.
-We have never confirmed a date until this week.
-We’ve listened to stakeholders ... who wanted it to happen before April 2020, and that’s what we’re doing,” Prime Minister Theresa May’s spokesman said.